Pandit Mahapurush Mishra

 A Short Biography of Pandit Mahapurush Mishra

-Pandit Mahapurush Mishra (1932-1987) was a disciple of Pandit Anokhelal Mishra, a revered master of tabla.
-Mahapurush was a famous tabla accompanist to many topmost musicians and a professor at the Ali Akbar College of Music in Kolkata, India.
-He spent most of his time during the late 1960s in the USA teaching, recording, and appearing widely in numerous classical music concerts.
-There are far too few of his tabla solos in circulation.
+Pandit Mahapurush Mishra was a distinguished disciple of Pandit Anokhelal Mishra, a revered master of the tabla.
+Renowned as a tabla accompanist to many of the foremost musicians of his time, Mahapurush Mishra also served as a professor at the Ali Akbar College of Music in Kolkata, India.
+During the late 1960s, he spent a significant amount of time in the USA, where he taught, recorded, and performed extensively in numerous classical music concerts.
+Unfortunately, there are very few recordings of his tabla solos in circulation.

 See a list of tabla masters